SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

        pip install  csa "quantities>=0.12.1" "pynn>=0.9.2,<0.10" "lazyarray>=0.2.9,<=0.4.0" "neo>=0.5.2,< 0.7.0"

-You may need to install python3-tk
+You may need to install python3-tk.

-We recommend the use of virtualenv for development work
+We recommend the use of virtualenv for development work.

+The remainder of these installation instructions assume that the command "python" corresponds to the Python version you have installed here (recommended 3.6 or later); please ensure that this is the case.

 # <a name="CRequirements"></a> C Development Requirements
 [Install a C compiler](/common_pages/5.0.0/Compiler.html) that is compatible with SpiNNaker and dependencies.